joana54/fake-database-generator/README.md

-Here's a comprehensive README file template for your `fake-database-generator` project.
-This template includes sections that explain what the project is, how to set it up, how to use it, and other important details:

----

 # Fake Database Generator

 A Python-based tool for dynamically generating relational databases with fake data, driven by a customizable JSON schema.
 Ideal for testing, prototyping, and simulating database interactions using an MVC architecture.